 Under our merit-based process, managers assign individual performance ratings to employees in conjunction with our formal performance management process.
 This involves annual written performance appraisals, which require multiple levels of approval.
 An employee’s individual performance and relative position to the external labor market determines his or her merit increase.

 For our salaried employees who are part of the parent-company organization, we conducted an independent third-party analysis to statistically review pay differences by gender, minority and age to ensure nondiscriminatory pay practices.
 The results of this analysis showed no pay inequities.
 We plan to expand this type of analysis throughout our organization.

 To learn more about executive compensation, visit the Performance-Based Executive Compensation section.

 Hormel Foods understands that maintaining leadership in our field requires optimal performance from our employees.
 We also understand that employees perform best when they are healthy.
 We aim to cultivate and maintain a culture of health that is focused on encouraging and empowering employees to make healthy lifestyle choices through awareness, prevention and positive behavior change.
 To that end, we have a companywide wellness initiative called Wellness Our Way, which includes activities and resources such as:

 Hormel Foods established our profit sharing plan in 1938 as a method to return a portion of the company’s profit back to employees, either as a payment in cash or as a contribution to the Joint Earning Profit Trust Plan.
-In fiscal year 2012, we announced the largest annual profit sharing in company history to be distributed to eligible employees: more than $16.9 million.
+In fiscal year 2013, we announced the largest annual profit sharing in company history to be distributed to eligible employees: nearly $17 million.

 The company offers flexible work arrangements, which includes flex-time schedules, alternative work schedules, partial work arrangements, telecommuting and a summer-hours program.